 Our ‘Fairtrade Gold’ and ‘fair trade gold’ are the exact same material, and come from the exact same sources.
 Initially, it was Sotrami.
 Over the last year or so, it's been Macdesa.
 Both mines are located in Peru.

-The only difference between the two terms, "fair trade" and "fairtrade" exists in name only— we separate these two terms to be contractually compliant with rules dictated by FLOCert.
+The difference between the two terms, "fair trade" and "fairtrade" exists in name only— we separate these two terms to be contractually compliant with rules dictated by FLOCert.

 Gold and Silver Jewelry